What is an enterprise data strategy?

 Departmental strategies support tactical goals, but an enterprise data strategy enables organizational transformation.

-Data is the engine behind innovation, agility, and competitive advantage in today's increasingly competitive markets.
+Data is the engine behind innovation, agility, and competitive advantage in increasingly competitive markets.

 For revenue teams, fragmented data creates real operational pain: